googleapis/ruby-spanner-activerecord/README.md

 ![rubocop](https://github.com/googleapis/ruby-spanner-activerecord/workflows/rubocop/badge.svg)

 This project provides a Cloud Spanner adapter for ActiveRecord.
-It has the __Preview__ release status and supports the following versions:
+It supports the following versions:

 - ActiveRecord 6.0.x with Ruby 2.6 and 2.7.
 - ActiveRecord 6.1.x with Ruby 2.6 and higher.